Suggested HWB Experiences & Outcomes

 - Record the energy-giving foods they have eaten over a day/week.
 Consider if they have the correct balance of energy-giving foods eg, bread, cereals

-- Make a healthy snack/breakfast using breads, cereals.
+- Make a healthy snack/breakfast using breads, cereals. eg this is a recipe for Energy Balls.

 - Discuss the kinds of snacks children eat at interval.
 Consider ways to encourage peers to avoid or reduce intake of sugary snacks.